 Alchemer Mobile (formerly Apptentive)’s annual Mobile App Engagement Report serves as a baseline to help app publishers across categories understand their app’s engagement strengths and areas for improvement.
 The report is meant to serve as a yardstick for companies seeking to understand how their customer feedback and engagement metrics stack up against the market, and includes mobile benchmarks across 10 main categories and 20 subcategories.

 While we encourage you to download the full guide and dive into the data, we also hosted a webinar revealing some of the key takeaways from the report if you prefer to digest information in video format.
-In this recent webinar (which you can watch on-demand here), Christy Culp, Apptentive’s Chief Customer Officer, shared 2021 macro mobile app trends and category-specific benchmarks to help quantify your app’s success.
+In this recent webinar (which you can watch on-demand here), Christy Culp, Alchemer Mobile (formerly Apptentive)’s Chief Customer Officer, shared 2021 macro mobile app trends and category-specific benchmarks to help quantify your app’s success.